 Improve Access to Quality Child Care

-Increase access to Georgia’s Childcare and Parent Services (CAPS) Program
+Serve more children through Georgia’s Childcare and Parent Services (CAPS) Program

 Additional reading: